beneadie/Piper_TTS_API/README.md

-Piper TTS API server built on top of Django Ninja.
+# Piper TTS API server built on top of Django Ninja.
-Adjusted to take log inputs.
+## Adjusted to take log inputs.
-Has voice selection options built in.
+## Has voice selection options built in.
+## Sends WAV files to S3 bucket.

 - TTS engine used is Piper TTS https://github.com/rhasspy/piper.
 - Voice models are built on data from multiple sources.